TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 }
 ```

+If the conditional statement is true, the code will always run.
+If it is false the code will never run.
+If statements are a crucial part of flow control in programming.
+The `else` and `else if` clauses are optional.

 Should global access be required for any variable used inside the code **block** of the statement, declare the variable(s) before starting the if/else statement.

 ### Ternary Operator